2qx/awesome-bitcoin-cash/README.md

 These vendors have accepted bitcoin for years and are committed (or sympathetic) toward the idea of electronic cash payments.

-Although some of these may appear to only accept Bitcoin (BTC), they do infact accept Bitcoin Cash also.
+Although some of these may appear to only accept Bitcoin (BTC), they do, in fact, accept Bitcoin Cash also.

 - [Namecheap](https://namecheap.com) - dns, ssl and some packaged hosting.
 - [CheapAir](https://www.cheapair.com) - for your travel needs.